 In February 2015, 100 delegates from the global health community, development banks, governments and civil society attended the initial meeting on the Equitable Access Initiative held in Geneva, hosted by the World Health Organization and co-chaired by Pascal Lamy, former Director-General of the World Trade Organization, and Donald Kaberuka, former President of the African Development Bank Group.

 A high-level meeting in February 2016 reconvened members of the Equitable Access Initiative in Geneva to discuss the findings and recommendations of the analytical groups.
-The four leading academic groups are the University of Oxford, the Norwegian Institute of Public Health, the University of Sheffield-Imperial College and the Institute of Health Metrics.
-Each of their reports is available for download below.
+The four leading academic groups in the Equitable Access Initiative were the University of Oxford, the Norwegian Institute of Public Health, the University of Sheffield-Imperial College and the Institute of Health Metrics.
+Each of their independent reports are able for download below.

-The Equitable Access Initiative published its report in December 2016.
+The Equitable Access Initiative published its final report in December 2016.